By Morgan

 PUAP: What do you love about it most?

-AW: I love playwork because it is both incredibly simple and hugely complex; because it draws in a wide range of adults who can be both wonderful and challenging; because it never stops making me think or prompting new questions.
-It’s also helped me make sense of my own childhood and why I felt most alive when I was playing.
-But mostly I love it because it treats children and young people as equal human beings who are capable and competent in themselves.
-It advocates for play and I feel privileged to be part of the movement.
+AW: I love playwork because it is both incredibly simple and hugely complex; because it draws in a wide range of adults who can be both wonderful and challenging.
+It continually makes me think or prompts new questions.
+Personally, it sheds light on my own childhood, elucidating why I felt most alive during play.
+Most importantly, it views children and young people as inherently capable and competent, advocating their right to play.
+Being part of this movement is indeed a privilege.

 PUAP: How do you play, for yourself?